-- 1. The facility is owned and operated by the same company. - 2.
-The facility all falls under a common industrial source category. - 3.
+- 1. The facility is owned and operated by the same company; - 2.
+The facilities all fall under a common industrial source category; and - 3.
 All equipment is located on a common site or on adjacent sites.

 If air emissions sources meet these three criteria, then DAQ requires them to be permitted under one Air Quality permit.